DanielBrunnsaker/ProtPredict/README.md

 qualitative biological concepts to quantified abundances.
 Interpretable models enable us to better understand knowledge-based representations in systems biology.

-This repository contains the code need to reproduce the results of the study.
+This repository contains the code needed to reproduce the results of the study.

 Additional data will need to be downloaded at Zenodo (link incoming).